SethDusek/define/README.rst

 INSTALLATION
 ============

-Installing define is easy, rename it to define and move it to /usr/bin.
+Installing define is easy, just clone it and run:

-Dependencies can be installed using this command:

-    $ sudo pip install wordnik wget
+    $ sudo python setup.py install

 On Arch you can do this to install all dependencies and the program: